adrikaDwivedi/taskease/README.md

 ❌ Delete Tasks: Remove unwanted tasks with a single tap.

 🔐 Authentication: Signup and login using email or social providers (Google, Facebook, Apple).
+Integrated with firebase.

 🎨 Modern UI: Polished UI with modal sheets, shadowed cards, and intuitive buttons.